Shade Loving Flowers to Plant in Your Yard

 Bigleaf hydrangeas (Hydrangea macrophylla) boast large, ball-shaped clusters of blooms that come in pink, lavender, and that hard-to-find flower color: blue.
-Hydrangeas can even perform the “magic trick” of from pink to blue or vice versa with a simple adjustment of soil pH!
+Hydrangeas can even perform the “magic trick” of changing their bloom color from pink to blue or vice versa with a simple adjustment of soil pH!

 Most hydrangeas are hardy in zones 6 to 9, and these beauties actually prefer some shade.
 Bigleaf hydrangeas thrive in shade, partial shade, or partial sun areas but don’t do very well in really sunny spots.

 Read our article on How to Grow Hydrangeas to find out more.

 #5: Lady Banks Roses

 Roses come in hundreds of varieties, each with its own unique beauty and its own needs.
 The Lady Banks rose (Rosa banksiae) is a fast-growing rose with showy, fragrant white or yellow blooms.
 Lady Banks roses thrive in partial shade to full sun, and grow to a height of 15 to 20 feet!